Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 But I think a good example for this shock and awe standard of prosecution is an individual named George Tanios, who was in the, you know, he didn't go in the Capitol.

-He was around during the melee, he had a bottle of bear spray on him.
+He had a bottle of bear spray on him.

 His companion came up to him and wanted to get some bear spray.

-He said, Is it time to spray some cops?
+He said, is it time to spray some cops?

-George Tanyo said, no, no, not yet.
+George Tanios said, no, no, not yet.

 Possibly, yes.